jsonbankio/documentation/docs/sdks/rust/readme.md

 ### create_document_if_not_exists()

-This method creates a new document if it does not exist by first creating a new document then check error to see if the document already exists. before fetching the document.
-So it's a create or get method.
+This method creates a new document if it doesn't exist by first creating a new document then check error to see if the document already exists.
+Before fetching the document.

 It returns same struct as [create_document](#createdocument) method but with the `exists` field set to `true` if the document already exists.